 - 2 cloves garlic, minced

-- 1 qt.
-(4 cups) chicken or vegetable broth
+- 1 quart chicken or vegetable broth (use vegetable broth to make vegetarian or vegan)

-- 1 medium loaf of dairy-free challah bread, cubed (about 10 cups of cubes)
+- 1 medium loaf of challah bread, cubed (about 10 cups of cubes) (use vegan challah to make vegan)

 - If you are using pre-peeled chestnuts, chop them into bits and reserve them in a bowl for later use.
 If you are using chestnuts in the shell, you will need to roast and peel them before chopping-- in my experience this takes about 45 minutes of prep time.